unmannedlab/Colosseum/docs/settings.md

     Note that this path changes depending on where its invoked from.
 On Linux, if executing the `Blocks.sh` script from inside LinuxNoEditor folder like `./Blocks.sh`, then the previous mentioned path is used.
 However, if launched from outside LinuxNoEditor folder such as `./LinuxNoEditor/Blocks.sh`, then `<path-of-binary>/settings.json` will be used.

-5. Looking in the AirSim subfolder for a file called `settings.json`.
-The AirSim subfolder is located at `Documents\AirSim` on Windows and `~/Documents/AirSim` on Linux systems.
+5. Looking in the Colosseum subfolder for a file called `settings.json`.
+The Colosseum subfolder is located at `Documents\Colosseum` on Windows and `~/Documents/Colosseum` on Linux systems.

 The file is in usual [json format](https://en.wikipedia.org/wiki/JSON).
-On first startup AirSim would create `settings.json` file with no settings at the users home folder.
+On first startup Colosseum would create `settings.json` file with no settings at the users home folder.
 To avoid problems, always use ASCII format to save json file.

 ## How to Chose Between Car and Multirotor?
 The default is to use multirotor.
 To use car simple set `"SimMode": "Car"` like this: